BrazenCloud/beachhead/README.md

 ## Applying the agent installation config

-Each agent that you need deployed via BrazenCloud Beachhead needs to have a configuration.
+Each agent that you need deployed via BrazenCloud Deployer needs to have a configuration.
 Here is an example that uses Firefox:

 ```json
 [